 We are not standing here to say that this is unfair just to represent the Opposition and be against what the Government have set out, but the fact remains that it is unfair.
 The disabled people I represent believe they are “the forgotten class”.
 Where are they when we look at assessments?
 I agree with the hon.
 Member for Chelmsford (Vicky Ford) that assessments should be recorded, because the way in which assessors put questions across is bad.
 For example, assessors say, “Can you walk 50 metres?” but how far is that?
 We do not look at that.
 Another of my constituents, who has Asperger’s, was told, “You can walk 50 metres, can’t you?” so he said, “Yes,” not understanding the impact that would have.

 As my hon.
-Friend said, the four recommendations on article 27 have not been taken on board.
+Friend the Member for Canterbury said, the four recommendations on article 27 have not been taken on board.
 We talk about facts, but how many of the recommendations have been implemented?
 How many people have to go under the radar, unnoticed and unhelped, and fight, going for appeals with no deadline or timeframe for how long they will wait for their appeal to be heard?
 They are supposed just to get on with life.

 Let me be clear.
 It is good that disabled people want to get into work, and this is a start.
 I agree with the hon.
 Gentleman on that.
 Where we differ is on disabled people who are not able to work who have to fight to prove that.
 I do not agree with that.
 It is not correct; it is against their human rights.